External ballistics: Stabilizing non-spherical projectiles during flight

-Main effects in external ballistics
+Main effects

-Projectile/bullet drop and projectile path
+Projectile/bullet drop, and path

 Typical trajectory graph for a M4 carbine and M16A2 rifle using identical M855 cartridges with identical projectiles.
 Though both trajectories have an identical 25 m near zero, the difference in muzzle velocity of the projectiles gradually causes a significant difference in trajectory and far zero.
 The 0 inch axis represents the line of sight or horizontal sighting plane.

 The effect of gravity on a projectile in flight is often referred to as projectile drop or bullet drop.
 It is important to understand the effect of gravity when zeroing the sighting components of a gun.
-To plan for projectile drop and compensate properly, one must understand parabolic shaped trajectories.
+To plan for projectile drop and compensate properly, one must understand parabolically shaped trajectories.

-Projectile/bullet drop
+Drop

 In order for a projectile to impact any distant target, the barrel must be inclined to a positive elevation angle relative to the target.
 This is due to the fact that the projectile will begin to respond to the effects of gravity the instant it is free from the mechanical constraints of the bore.
 The imaginary line down the center axis of the bore and out to infinity is called the line of departure and is the line on which the projectile leaves the barrel.
 Due to the effects of gravity a projectile can never impact a target higher than the line of departure.
 When a positively inclined projectile travels downrange, it arcs below the line of departure as it is being deflected off its initial path by gravity.
 Projectile/Bullet drop is defined as the vertical distance of the projectile below the line of departure from the bore.
 Even when the line of departure is tilted upward or downward, projectile drop is still defined as the distance between the bullet and the line of departure at any point along the trajectory.
 Projectile drop does not describe the actual trajectory of the projectile.
 Knowledge of projectile drop however is useful when conducting a direct comparison of two different projectiles regarding the shape of their trajectories, comparing the effects of variables such as velocity and drag behavior.